Tips for buying a caravan in lockdown – Campbells Caravans

 Tips for buying a caravan now

-Buying a caravan in 2020 will be different due to social distancing, but here’s some tips to help you navigate through the process:
+Buying a caravan in 2021 will be a bit different due to social distancing, but here’s some tips to help you navigate through the process:

 Which caravans should you look at?